 Bankruptcy Surplus Income Limits 2021

-Below are the bankruptcy surplus income limits, or thresholds, for 2021.
+Below are the bankruptcy surplus income limits for 2021.
 If a bankrupt is the only member of their family or household and earns more than $2,248 each month, anything extra is considered surplus income.
 If a bankrupt is one of two members of their family and earns more than $2,799 per month, anything extra is considered surplus income.

 |Family Size/Household||Threshold (Dollar amount needed to maintain a reasonable standard of living)|